 The Companies Act provides shareholders with only limited rights to requisition a general meeting, and does not provide shareholders with any right to put any proposal before a general meeting.
 However, these rights may be provided in a company's articles of association.
 Our amended and restated memorandum and articles of association provide that upon the requisition of shareholders representing not less than two-thirds, in par value of the issued shares which as at the relevant date carry the right to vote at general meetings, our board will convene an extraordinary general meeting and put the resolutions so requisitioned to a vote at such meeting.
 However, shareholders may propose only ordinary resolutions to be put to a vote at such meeting and shall have no right to propose resolutions with respect to the election, appointment or removal of directors or with respect to the size of the board.
 Our amended and restated memorandum and articles of association provide no other right to put any proposals before annual general meetings or extraordinary general meetings.
 Subject to regulatory requirements, our annual general meeting and any extraordinary general meetings must be called by not less than ten (10) clear days' notice prior to the relevant shareholders meeting and convened by a notice discussed below.
-Alternatively, upon the prior consent of all holders entitled to attend and vote (with regards to an annual general meeting), and the holders of 95% in par value of the shares entitled to attend and vote (with regard to an extraordinary general meeting), that meeting may be convened by a shorter notice and in a manner deemed appropriate by those holders.
+Alternatively, upon the prior consent of all holders entitled to attend and vote (with regards to an annual general meeting), that meeting may be convened by a shorter notice and in a manner deemed appropriate by those holders.

-We will give notice of each general meeting of shareholders by publication on our website and in any other manner that we may be required to follow in order to comply with Cayman Islands law, NASDAQ and SEC requirements.
+We will give notice of each general meeting of shareholders by publication on our website and in any other manner that we may be required to follow in order to comply with Cayman Islands law, Nasdaq and SEC requirements.
 The holders of registered shares may be convened for a shareholders' meeting by means of letters sent to the addresses of those shareholders as registered in our shareholders' register, or, subject to certain statutory requirements, by electronic means.
 We will observe the statutory minimum convening notice period for a general meeting of shareholders.